learn-co-curriculum/dsc-gradient-descent-in-3d/README.md

 <img src="./images/new_parabolayx2.png" width="400">

 Now for $\frac{df}{dy}$ of a function $f(x, y) $ you can think sliding through different slices of the function but this time for different values of $x$.
-So again, we have our freeze frame, but this time each frame represents ascending values along the x axis.
+So again, we have our freeze-frame, but this time each frame represents ascending values along the x-axis.

 First, let's understand our plots below -- they may be surprising.
 Starting at the top left quadrant the graph of the function $f(x,y)$ makes sense as when $x =-1$ then the function is just $f(y) = -1*y $.
 And moving down to the bottom left, $f(2, y) = 2^2*y = 4y$.